-The Erie Police Department has maintained and trained bomb technicians since 1975.
-The unit consists of five technicians, three from the City of Erie Police, one from Millcreek Police Dept and one from the Erie County Sheriff’s Department.
+The Erie Police Department has maintained and trained bomb technicians since 1973.
+The unit consists of eight technicians, six from the City of Erie Police, one from Millcreek Police Dept and one from the Erie County Sheriff’s Department.
 The Bomb Squad is an accredited bomb squad, meeting the FBI national guidelines for staffing, equipment, and training.

 In addition to serving the City of Erie, the Bomb Squad is responsible for all of Erie County and twelve other counties in Northwestern Pennsylvania, a population of about 1,000,000 people.